Category: Local concerns

 Red outline is the land around the area of the proposed I-70 interchange at 29 Road that is owned by N70 Tech LLC, whose sole registered agent is local oil and gas consultant and land developer Quintin Shear.
 The City and County are planning a ballot measure to ask area taxpayers to subsidize construction of the interchange.
 The project is expected to cost $80 million and would be split evenly between the City and County.

-That person is Quintin Shear, the sole registered representative of a company called N70 Tech LLC, which owns almost all of the land surrounding the location of the proposed interchange.
-N70 Tech LLC has no website and it’s operating address is listed as 330 Grand Ave., Unit B, Grand Junction, CO 81501.
+That person, or those people, include Quintin Shear, who is the sole registered representative of a company called N70 Tech LLC, which owns almost all the land surrounding the location of the proposed interchange.
+N70 Tech LLC has no website.
+It’s operating address is listed as 330 Grand Ave., Unit B, Grand Junction, CO 81501, which happens to also be the address of the headquarters of Shear, Inc., Quintin Shear’s personal business.
 Shear, Inc. is listed as being in Unit A at the same address.

 “An accident waiting to happen” – Volunteer says Grand Rivers Humane Society needs reform